yrapop01/treecoreset/README.md

 treecoreset
 ===========

 To compile you must have:

-1. python 2 (with numpy, sklearn installed)
+ 1. python2 (with numpy, sklearn installed)
-2. ctypesgen located in the same directory as the code (can be downloaded from https://code.google.com/p/ctypesgen/)
+ 2. ctypesgen ([download link](https://code.google.com/p/ctypesgen/)) located in the same directory as the code.
  3. gcc and stuff

 To test type `make` and then run iris.py